mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 =======

 * Paraview 4.3 branch bundling has been done, but problem with functionality.
 * Build server script updates for bundled ParaView.
 Not high priority.
-Uncertain resource requirement.
+Uncertain resource requirement
+* Switching to Leeroy has solved null builds issues etc. Overall good improvement.
+Ross technical documentation for Leeroy, send link when done